 There are many types of defects that can occur within an automobile.
 While the majority of vehicles work perfectly fine for many years, there are those that are built with one or more defective parts.
 We have dealt with cases involving:

-These are cases that can be complex and require an experienced Minneapolis automobile defects lawyer who understands the engineering and the science of automobile manufacturing, as well as the medicine involved in the treatment of the injuries that can result.
+These are cases that can be complex and require an experienced Minneapolis automobile defects lawyer who understands the engineering and science of automobile manufacturing, as well as the medicine involved in the treatment of the injuries that can result from these defects.
 Attorney Nate Bjerke worked in the automobile industry as a defense attorney for a number of years.
-This experience has led to a thorough understanding of how the auto companies defend themselves in automobile defect cases.
+This experience has led to a thorough understanding of how auto companies defend themselves in automobile defect cases.

 Minnesota’s Lemon Law